 - other autoimmune disorders, including ulcerative colitis and Crohn’s disease

-- features of metabolic disorder, such as obesity, high blood pressure, and diabetes
+- features of metabolic disorder, such as heart disease, high blood pressure, obesity, and diabetes

 Current guidelines recommend people with psoriasis have regular screening for diabetes, lipid levels, and other health measures that may indicate cardiovascular or other health problems.

 Doctors sometimes misdiagnose plaque psoriasis because the symptoms may resemble those of other conditions, including:

 In the case of seborrheic dermatitis and psoriasis, there is a disorder known as sebopsoriasis that overlaps with both.

 A doctor can usually diagnose plaque psoriasis by looking at the skin and nails and examining someone’s medical history.

 Sometimes, a doctor will use a skin biopsy to confirm a diagnosis.
 They will take a small sample of skin to examine under a microscope.
 This procedure can help rule out other conditions.